cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-4.md

 ---
 name: rollout-targeting-review

+# User Targeting Lab Review

-User targeting is an important concept in Rollout.
+User targeting is another important concept in Rollout.
 With this lab complete, you can now offer a different user experience based on known attributes and you defined a custom property `isLoggedIn`.
 In this case, our microblog now has an additional UI element for the users with an account compared to those who do not.